mayureshw/vctools/README.md

 Define the following environment variables, preferably in your shell's rc file:

-    AHIRDIR: Directory where you checked out the above AHIR fork
+    export AHIRDIR=<Directory where you checked out the above AHIR fork>

+AHIR supplies pre-compiled binaries for Ubuntu.
+Append the path of these executables to your PATH environment variable:

+    export PATH=$AHIRDIR/prebuilt_ubuntu_16.04_release/bin:$PATH

 Cross check.
 This command should show the source code of the component: